HDTian/RFQT/README.md

 The hyperparameter `S` `endsize` `rate` `Qthreshold` `Nb` refers to the maximun depth of Q-tree, the minimal size of end node, the proportion of covariates considered in each split, the threshold value for Q statistic and the number of bootstraping/Q-trees in RFQT, respectively.

 ### 3. Run RFQT
-With all hyperparameters defined and all data structures needed, run the following codes to fit a RFQT (you can use other cluster command according to your preference)
+With all hyperparameters defined and all data structures needed, run the following codes to fit a RFQT (you can use other cluster commands as you prefer)

        howGX<-'const'
        method<-'DR'; NDR<-20